Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Abstract

 \section{Abstract}

 Primordial black holes (PBHs) provide a well-motivated non-particle candidate for dark matter, requiring an enhancement of curvature perturbations on small inflationary scales consistent with observational constraints.
-In this work we study PBH production within Horndeski gravity, accounting for compatibility with the GW170817 constraint on the gravitational-wave speed and imposing a constant coupling to the Ricci scalar.
+In this work we study PBH production within Horndeski gravity, accounting for compatibility with the GW170817 constraint on the gravitational-wave (GW) speed and imposing a constant coupling to the Ricci scalar.
 Under these conditions, and assuming an inflaton field characterised by a canonical kinetic term and a smooth potential, the inflationary dynamics is controlled by the cubic Horndeski interaction.
-We show that a suitable kinetic dependence of the latter enhances the effective friction acting on the inflaton, inducing a transient ultra-slow-roll phase embedded in an otherwise standard slow-roll evolution.
-Interestingly, this mechanism amplifies the curvature power spectrum on small scales without introducing any feature in the potential.
-For representative parameter choices we find that pronounced peaks in the scalar power spectrum are generated, leading to the formation of asteroid-mass PBHs with masses of order $\mathcal{O}(10^{-16})\,M_\odot$, which can account for a substantial fraction of the dark matter abundance, reaching $f_{\rm PBH}\simeq 0.9$, while satisfying current observational constraints.
-The resulting sharp features in the scalar power spectrum also imply potentially observable scalar-induced gravitational-wave signatures.
+By investigating standard functional forms of the latter we identify the specific kinetic structure that allows enhancement of the effective friction on the inflaton, thereby inducing a transient ultra-slow-roll phase embedded within a standard slow-roll evolution.
+For representative parameter choices we find that pronounced amplifications in the scalar power spectrum are generated, leading to the formation of asteroid-mass PBHs with masses of order $\mathcal{O}(10^{-16})\,M_\odot$, which can account for a substantial fraction of the dark matter abundance, reaching $f_{\rm PBH}\simeq 0.9$, while satisfying current observational constraints.
+The resulting characteristic features in the scalar power spectrum also imply potentially observable scalar-induced gravitational-wave (SIGW) signatures.